AnotherCraft/ac-docs/docs/game/controls.md

 # Controls

 The game engine has a custom controls system implemented.
 The controls are fully customizable in the game settings and are stored within the hive.
+The game supports Keyboard and Gamepad inputs.

+It's also worth noting that the game operates in two mouse modes GUI control (visible cursor, can interact with GUI elements) and camera control (no cursor, mouse controls camera).
+Toggling between these two modes can be done by middle mouse button or the F3 key by default.

 The most important class of the system is `ControlsEndpoint` – it represents one thingy/action that can be triggered/controlled.
 An endpoint can have multiple `ControlsBinding`s – those are actual inputs that the endpoint can accept.
 For example, the endpoint `moveForward` can have bindings "keyboard button W" and "gamepad left joystick Y+".